benweizhu/gradle-database-plugin/README.md

 What you see right now is a Gradle plugin which provides you a task to run SQL files in order.

-You can make your integrationTest depends on createDB task, so you can redeploy the database everytime before integrationTest running.
+You can make your integrationTest depends on createDB task, so you can redeploy the database every time before integrationTest running.
 This gives you a chance to have a clean database environment.

 ###How to use